 If the witness is available to testify and testifies at the defendant's trial, the deposition testimony may be used as evidence to show that the witness's statements were inconsistent or to impeach the witness.

 Lorri Fishman understands that the criminal process can be extremely complex and confusing.
 Let her walk you through the process.
-Call Lorri K. Fishman, P.A. today at (954) 371-0229.
+Call the Law Offices of Lorri K. Fishman today at (954) 371-0229.